 Active participation from relevant justice partners such as Crown Attorneys, probation officers and police is necessary.

 This program is available to police services as an alternative to laying a formal charge.
 Referrals made by the police are for youth who are willing to take accountability for their participation in first time, non-violent offences.
 The program is voluntary.

 The young person will be required to attend a Youth Justice Committee meeting with their parent/guardian, and when appropriate, the victim will be invited to attend.
 At the meeting the participants will decide on meaningful consequences for the young person and a formal contract, agreeing to these terms, will be signed.

 Youth who successfully complete the program will not have a conviction on their record.

 Extrajudicial Sanction Program

-Extrajudicial sanctions are referrals made from the Crown Attorney or Probation.
+Referrals for Extrajudicial Sanctions are made from Crown Attorneys or Probation Officers.
 The youth will be given a return court date to confirm completion of the program.

 Restorative Justice Program

 This is an approach to conflict resolution focusing on the community and the perspective that, “It takes a village to raise a child.”
 The program seeks to repair harm caused by the youth, while holding them accountable for their actions.
-It ideally involves the active participation of the community, the young person, their parent(s)/guardian and the victim(s).
+This program seeks to involve the active participation of the community, the young person, their parent(s)/guardian and the victim(s).
 The cooperation of local police services, courts and community agencies wishing to use this form of conflict resolution as an alternative to the formal justice system is fundamental.